-Our experts in neurology, physiatry, and sports medicine work together to create personalized care plans for our patients.View All Doctors
+Our experts in neurology, physiatry, and sports medicine work together to create personalized care plans.View All Doctors

-Dr. Cardone is associate professor in the Department of Orthopedic Surgery and chief of the Division of Primary Care Sports Medicine.
+Dr. Cardone is an associate professor in the Department of Orthopedic Surgery and chief of the Division of Primary Care Sports Medicine.
 He is a fellowship-trained and board-certified specialist in pediatric and adult sports medicine.
 He is chief medical officer for the Public Schools Athletic League, which manages sports competition for the New York City Department of Education.
-He is also head team physician for the New York University and Long Island University athletic programs.View Full Profile
+He is also head team physician for the NYU and Long Island University athletic programs.View Full Profile

 Dr. Flanagan joined NYU Langone in 2008 as the Howard A. Rusk Professor and Chair of Rehabilitation Medicine and medical director of Rusk Rehabilitation.
 He has received the Brain Injury Association of New York State’s Champion of Hope Award for his outstanding dedication to patient care and rehabilitation from the effects of traumatic brain injury.
 Dr. Flanagan serves on numerous medical advisory boards, including those of the Brain Trauma Foundation and the Brain Injury Association of New York State.View Full Profile

 Ms. Pagnotta is responsible for daily operations at the Concussion Center, including policy development and implementation, educational endeavors, marketing, research, and center expansion.
-Ms. Pagnotta is director of the NYU Langone Musculoskeletal Rehabilitation Network and Programming and supports the development of strategic initiatives within NYU Langone’s Rusk Rehabilitation and the Department of Orthopedic Surgery.
+As director of strategic initiatives, Ms. Pagnotta supports the development of new projects and programming within NYU Langone’s Rusk Rehabilitation and the Department of Orthopedic Surgery.
 She received a master of physical therapy degree from Hahnemann University (which has since merged into Drexel University) and a master of public health degree from Columbia University.

-Ms. Sproul is a registered nurse with experience in pediatric, geriatric, and cardiac rehabilitation and nursing administration.
+Ms. Sproul is a registered nurse who has more than 20 years of experience in pediatric, geriatric, and cardiac rehabilitation and nursing administration.
 She has a master’s degree in public administration from NYU and is certified in rehabilitation nursing and geriatric nursing.
 In her role, she is responsible for day-to-day interactions with patients and facilitates various aspects of their clinical care, as well as helps with the overall development of the Concussion Center.